Cupertino Planning Commission Chair and Former Mayor

 Sierra Club Endorsement (2020)*

 I was pleased to accept the 2020 endorsement of the Loma Prieta

 Chapter of the Sierra Club.
-I joined the Sierra Club in 1980, days
+I greatly appreciate Sierra Club's

-to legislative efforts to weaken the California Environmental
+opposition to legislative efforts to weaken the California

 Help stop the exploitation of Cupertino. $25, $50, $99, any amount